 - A certificate chain is associated with the server-the certificate chain is provided in the form of a PKCS#12 file.
-See "Specifying an Application's Own Certificate" on page 363. - One or more lists of trusted certification authorities (CA) are made available to the client-see "Providing a List of Trusted Certificate Authorities" on page 301.
+See "Specifying an Application's Own Certificate" on page 371. - One or more lists of trusted certification authorities (CA) are made available to the client-see "Providing a List of Trusted Certificate Authorities" on page 309.

-During the security handshake, the server sends its certificate chain to the client-see Figure 51.
+During the security handshake, the server sends its certificate chain to the client-see Figure 55.
 The client then searches its trusted CA lists to find a CA certificate that matches one of the CA certificates in the server's certificate chain.

-Client configuration For target authentication only, the client policies should be configured as follows: Client secure invocation policy-must be configured both to require and support the EstablishTrustInTarget association option.
-Mechanism policy-at least one of the specified cipher suites must be capable of supporting target authentication.
-All of the cipher suites currently provided by Orbix E2A support target authentication.
-Server configuration For target authentication only, the target policies should be configured as follows: Target secure invocation policy-must be configured to support the EstablishTrustInTarget association option.
-Mechanism policy-at least one of the specified cipher suites must be capable of supporting target authentication.
+For target authentication only, the client policies should be configured as follows:

+- Client secure invocation policy-must be configured both to require and support the EstablishTrustInTarget association option. - Mechanism policy-at least one of the specified cipher suites must be capable of supporting target authentication.
 All of the cipher suites currently provided by Orbix E2A support target authentication.